-- 1 Click Open on a Project-Specific Basis (Default toolbar), close drawing file 201 and open drawing file 202. - 2 Click Concrete Construction 3D Object (Tools palette, Create area).
+- 1 Click Open on a Project-Specific Basis (quick access toolbar), close drawing file 201 and open drawing file 202. - 2 Click Concrete Construction 3D Object (Actionbar 3D Objects task area).

 Note: Only the All catalog comes with the program.
-In addition, you can define your own component-specific catalogs (consult the Allplan Help).
+In addition, you can define your own component-specific catalogs (see the Allplan Help).

-- 3 The Select Component dialog box is displayed.
-Select Sleeve foundation type 2. - 4 Select the Place sleeve on foundation axis check box. - 5 In the section view, click the overall height of the foundation, enter 1.40 and press the TAB key to go to the next data entry box.
+3 The Select Component dialog box opens.
+Select Sleeve foundation type 2.

+5 In the section view, click the overall height of the foundation, enter 1.40 and press the TAB key to go to the next data entry box.
 Enter the dimensions of the component as shown below.

-6 Click OK to confirm the settings.
+- 6 Click OK to confirm the settings.

-A preview of the component is attached to the crosshairs.
-Click the bottom left corner of the elevator shaft to specify the drop-in point.
+- A preview of the component is attached to the crosshairs.
+Click the bottom left corner of the elevator shaft to specify the dropin point.
 The bottom center of the foundation plate serves as the component's reference point.

-- 7 Enter half the length of the opening in the dialog line.
+- 7 Enter half the length of the opening in the dialog line:

-- X coordinate = 0.77
+- ▲x X-coordinate = 0.77

-- Ay Y coordinate = 1.00
+- Ay Y-coordinate = 1.00.

-Point to the bottom left wall corner of the elevator shaft, rightclick in the workspace and select Component dialog on the shortcut menu.
-102 Exercise 2: elevator shaft Allplan 2017
+8 Point to the bottom left wall corner of the elevator shaft, rightclick in the workspace and select Component dialog on the shortcut menu.

-The component's dialog box is displayed so that you can modify the data.
+The component's dialog box opens so that you can modify the data.